3thanRam/NeuralFieldTheory/LatticeNFT/README.md

 Lattice Neural Field Theory (LNFT)
 A Physics-Inspired Architecture for Generative AI

 This repository contains the official implementation of the Lattice Neural Field Theory (LNFT) model, a novel deep learning architecture inspired by principles from Lattice Quantum Chromodynamics (LQCD).
-This project explores the use of gauge-covariant interactions and energy-based modeling as an alternative to standard Transformer architectures for generative tasks.
+This project uses a state-of-the-art, diffusion-style training and inference framework.

-The core of this work is an Energy-Based Model (EBM) that learns a complex energy landscape over sequences of data.
-Generation is performed via Langevin Dynamics, treating text or other data sequences as states in a physical system to be evolved toward low-energy (high-coherence) configurations.
+The core of this work is a Score-Based Model.
+Instead of learning an energy function, the model is trained to predict the noise in a corrupted data sample.
+This is achieved through a simple and stable Denoising Score Matching (DSM) objective.
+Generation is then performed using a fast, advanced ODE solver, DPM-Solver++, to transform pure noise into coherent data.

 .
 ├── main.py             # Main script to run training and generation